Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-In the remainder of the paper, section \ref{Sec::Model} presents the theoretical framework through which we study the pass-through of income shocks into consumption and \ref{Sec::Identification} establishes identification of the relevant parameters.
-Section \ref{Sec::Empirical_Implementation} discusses the empirical implementation, section \ref{Sec::Results} presents the results, and section \ref{Sec::Conclusion} concludes.
+In the rest of the paper, section \ref{Sec::Model} introduces the income and consumption processes and section \ref{Sec::Identification} discusses their identification.
+Section \ref{Sec::Empirical_Implementation} presents the empirical implementation, section \ref{Sec::Results} discusses the results, section \ref{Sec::Income_Persistence} extends the main analysis to a more general income process, and section \ref{Sec::Conclusion} concludes.
+The appendix has additional derivations and results.